fermyon/developer/content/spin/v2/kubernetes.md

 ### Introduction

 This guide demonstrates the commands to run a Spin workload in Kubernetes.
-It should apply to all Kubernetes varients which have been properly configured using one of the Setup guides.
+It should apply to all Kubernetes variants which have been properly configured using one of the Setup guides.

 ### Concepts